pananton/busrpc-spec/busrpc.md

 The first problem is solved by careful encoding of the prohibited/special characters.
 Busrpc specification assumes, that alphanumericals (`a-z`, `A-Z`, `0-9`), underscore `_` and hyphen `-` never require encoding.
 Other characters may potentially require encoding depending on the underlying message bus.
 Information about prohibited/special characters can be found from the message bus [specialization](#specializations).

 The second problem requires developers to carefully design their APIs and avoid situations, when some endpoints may occasionally exceed the message bus limit.
-Busrpc specification helps to deal with this problem in the following way: it describes how fixed-size hash of the component's data can be used in the endpoint instead of the data itself.
+Busrpc specification helps to deal with this problem in the following way: it describes how fixed-size hash of the endpoint component's data can be used in the endpoint instead of the data itself.

 As a hash function busrpc framework uses SHA-224, which is chosen for the following reasons:
 * it is a cryptographic hash function, which means that it is practically impossible to find two distinct inputs that are hashed to the same value